ChelaruViorel/bank-account-app/README.md

 Now that we deployed the application locally, we can try to access it.

 ## Web
-Access the application in the browser at this url `http://localhost:4200`
+Access the application in the browser at this url `http://localhost:4200` The web page requires a client CNP and an initial deposit number to submit the form.

+For existing client CNPs you can find 2 clients in the database by querying `select * from clients` .

+The web form's fields have Angular validators, so both fields must not be empty, and initial deposit must be a number.
+Otherwise the submit button will be disabled.

 ## Database
 Access the database using psql